Qovery/documentation/website/guides/tutorial/create-a-blazingly-fast-api-in-rust-part-1.md

 <Alert type="info">

-If you are using an environment without access to GUI or a browser, you can use headless authentication instead:
+If you are using a headless (without GUI) environment, you can use the following command to sign up and sign in:

 ```bash
 # Sign up and sign in command